scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 Please refer to [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) for more information.

-### Deploy Scalar DL and Envoy resources in Azure AKS Cluster
+### Deploy Scalar DL and Envoy resources on Kubernetes Cluster

 You need an authority to pull `scalarlabs/scalar-ledger` and `scalarlabs/scalardl-schema-loader-cassandra` docker repositories.
 (Note that they are available to only our partners and customers at the moment.)